oneconvergence/dkube-examples/image_cloudevents/README-ui.md

   - `image-mm-kf-s3` Dataset on the monitoring cluster
   - `image-mm-kf` Model on the serving cluster

+## 4. Train and Deploy the Model on Serving Cluster

+In order for the monitor example to operate, a model must be trained and deployed on the serving cluster.
+A Kubeflow Pipeline executes this step.

+> **Note** If the deployed model has already been created, skip to `Section 5` to create the monitor.
+Otherwise, follow the instructions in this section.

+- Open `train.ipynb`
+- `Run All Cells`
+- This creates and executes a pipeline in order to:
+  - Preprocess the dataset and generate the training data or retraining data
+  - Train with the generated dataset as an input, and create an output model
+  - Deploy the generated model on a predict endpoint
+- The pipeline will create a new version of the Model `image-mm-kf`
+> **Note** Wait for the pipeline to complete before continuing

-- The `resources` script will provide information that is necessary when configuration the monitor in this example.
+- The `train` script will provide information that is necessary when configuration the monitor in this example.
 They are available in the 2nd to last cell, labeled `Fields Used for Configuring the Monitor through the UI`.
 They will be referenced in the Drift & Performance configuration sections.

 <img src="./Images/Resources_Image.png" width=100% height=100%>